 As in previous years, we will have a team of full-time vaccinated medical staff who will be working and living on site for the duration of TAF.
 They will be available 24/7 for medications, injuries, and sickness.
 We will be dedicating additional resources for on-site testing, PPE, and sanitation, as well as allocating staff to ensure full compliance with our COVID-19 safety protocols.

 Who will be entering Manchester campus this summer beyond campers and staff?

-To ensure we keep TAF quarantine “bubble” intact, we may be drastically limiting interaction with any visitors this summer.
+To ensure we keep the TAF quarantine “bubble” intact, we may be drastically limiting interaction with any visitors this summer.
 This will include contactless check-in and check-out procedures.
-We may not be able to have an on-site Parents Program this year.
+We will not have an on-site Parents Program nor a Weekend Program this year, although we may have parents on-site who serve as medical volunteers.
 The only other people who will be allowed are Manchester staff who provide essential services to TAF.
 All staff will be masked and socially distanced from TAFers as much as practicable.

 Will campers be required to quarantine prior to coming to camp?

 We will suggest that campers and their families use appropriate COVID-19 precautions in the 14 days prior to camp — specific details to be provided at least one month before camp.

 Do parents need to get tested before dropping their children off?

 Our contactless in-car check-in and check-out procedure should eliminate the need for parental testing.
 However, any stay on campus beyond that will likely require additional proof of vaccination or testing.
 We also will require that campers and their families use appropriate COVID-19 precautions in the 14 days prior to camp.
 We will provide specific details at least one month prior to the start of camp.